 What are unity ceremonies?

-Unity ceremonies also referred to as wedding ceremony elements are additional mini rituals which can be included within any ceremony.
-Most symbolise the joining together of two, merging those two separate things to make a new combined element.
+Unity ceremonies are additional, symbolic rituals which can be included within any ceremony.
+Most symbolise the joining together of two; merging those two separate things to make a new combined element.

-There isn’t any specific way in which these elements can be used; they are all adaptable to your requirements, and can include other people.
-Unity ceremonies and elements can be adapted to meet any theme such as colours or symbolism.
+There isn’t any specific way in which these elements can be used; they are all adaptable to your requirements and can include other people.

-Below are some of the most popularly requested elements for unity ceremonies with a simple explanation of each one.
+These are just a few of the most popularly requested elements for unity ceremonies with a simple explanation of each one.

 Rum/gin/beer blending ceremony